The Sintering Process of Iron Ore Fines

 - Sintering process helps in recycling all the iron, fuel and flux bearing waste materials in the steel plant.

 - Sintering process utilizes by product gases of the steel plant.

-- Sinter can not be stored for a long time as it generate excessive fines during long storages
+- Sinter cannot be stored for a long time as it generates excessive fines during long storages.

-- Sinter generates excessive fines during multiple handling
+- Sinter generates excessive fines/dust during multiple handling in the sinter plant.